willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 python model_main_tf2.py --model_dir=models/YOUR_MODEL --pipeline_config_path=models/YOUR_MODEL/pipeline.config
 ```

 This initiates model training.
-It can take a day or up to a week; it’s strongly recommended you do not try to run this on a local computer for more advanced models, but rather look for an HPC system you can use
+It can take a day or up to a week; it’s strongly recommended you do not try to run this on a local computer for more advanced models, but rather look for an HPC system

 ### 8. Evaluate the Model
 You’ll want to check how the model training is doing.
 Inside _training_demo_, run the following command: